react-declarative/react-declarative-docs/docs/api/components/scaffold2.md

----
-title: "Scaffold2 component props and navigation config"
+# Scaffold2 component props and navigation config
-description: "Props reference for Scaffold2 in react-declarative: options tree, activeOptionPath, async guards, tab configuration, payload, and slot components."
----

 `Scaffold2` is an application shell component.
 It renders a sidebar with grouped navigation items, an optional search field, a top toolbar with action buttons, and a content area where you render your page content as `children`.
 Navigation items are defined as a tree of groups, options, and nested sub-options — all with async visibility and disabled predicates so you can gate items behind permission checks.
 The component is generic over a `Payload` type that is threaded through all visibility and action callbacks.